 Question: How deep of water will we be fishing in?
 Answer: During the Spring 8-12' and during the summer months we may fish in depths of 24-32'.

 Question: What are the limits and size restrictions?
 Answer: During March and April, there is a limit of 4 walleye per day.
 On May 1st the limit goes to 6 walleye per day.
 There is a 15" minimum for walleye.
 The perch limit is 30 per day and there is no size restriction.

 Question: How many fish can I bring home?
 Answer: There are no possession limits on Lake Erie.
 If you're fishing for 3 days then the 3-day bag limit can be taken home.

 Question: Should I call before I leave home in case of bad weather?

 Answer: YES!
-Captain Paul always recommends calling him the night before you leave to check on weather conditions.
+Captain Dennis always recommends calling him the night before you leave to check on weather conditions.
 He will be extremely honest and let you know if he feels the weather will not be conducive to the boat leaving the marina.